1. Foreman overview and concepts

 Ansible is an agentless open-source automation engine.
 For hosts running Linux, Ansible uses SSH to connect to hosts.
 For hosts running Microsoft Windows, Ansible relies on WinRM.
 It uses playbooks and roles to describe and bundle tasks.
 Within Foreman, you can use Ansible to configure hosts and perform remote execution.

 For more information about using Ansible to configure hosts, see Configuring hosts by using Ansible.
-For more information about automating Foreman using Foreman Ansible collection, see Managing Foreman with Ansible collections in Administering Foreman.
+For more information about automating Foreman using Ansible, see Managing Foreman with Ansible in Administering Foreman.

 Answer file